 Ambiente Pizza Nuova

 This is another branch of Ambi chain restaurants situated in the first-floor space next door to the Kotva shopping mall, overlooking Republic Square.
-Pizza here is hand-rolled according to the tradition of Verace Pizza Napoletana, and then baked in an original oven using a beechwood fire.
-The all-you-can-eat menu until 6pm is 365 CZK, or after 6pm a different all-you-can-eat deal is available for 555 CZK.
+The pizza here is hand-rolled according to the tradition of Verace Pizza Napoletana and then baked in an original oven using a beechwood fire.
+The all-you-can-eat menu until 6 pm is 365 CZK, or after 6 pm, a different all-you-can-eat deal is available for 555 CZK.
 Pizza a la carte goes for 200 CZK.

 Address: Revoluční 1, Prague 1; www.ambi.cz

-This gourmet Italian restaurant offers a wide range of fresh fish and seafood, and presents authentic Italian cuisine with an emphasis on quality and fresh ingredients from which the food is prepared.
-Red brick, polished wood and country-style furniture create a rustic atmosphere which is ideal for lunch and equally for a romantic dinner.
-In the middle of the restaurant you will find a big table with a great selection of cheeses.
-For those who can’t find space due to the restaurant’s popularity, there is a large eight-metre cubist-style bar at which to have a drink or even your meal.
+This gourmet Italian restaurant offers a wide range of fresh fish and seafood.
+It presents authentic Italian cuisine with an emphasis on quality and fresh ingredients from which the food is prepared.
+Redbrick, polished wood and country-style furniture create a rustic atmosphere which is ideal for lunch and equally for a romantic dinner.
+You will find a big table with a great selection of cheeses in the middle of the restaurant.
+For those who can’t find space due to the restaurant’s popularity, there is a large eight-metre cubist-style bar to have a drink or even your meal.
 From 2006 to 2012, the restaurant was awarded the Michelin Bib Gourmand award.
-Even though service can get a little over the top, with one waiter giving you the specials list, while another pours water and a third brings the bread basket, Aromi is one of the best choices!
+Even though service can get a little over the top, with one waiter giving you the specials list, while another pours water and a third brings the breadbasket, Aromi is one of the best choices!
 Mains range from 450 to 600 CZK.

 Address: Mánesova 78, Prague 2; www.aromi.cz